16 Best Painted Pumpkin Ideas for Halloween 2022

 Black is certainly synonymous with Halloween, so it makes sense your darker side might want to turn a cheerfully bright orange pumpkin into a dark and stormy sight.
 And if you’d like to give your dark painted pumpkin a little more flair, offset the black by painting the stem a rich gold or silver and bedazzling the top!

 Get the family together and have everyone paint a pumpkin to look like their favorite movie character!
 Perhaps it’s Jack Skellington from The Nightmare Before Christmas, like the pumpkin pictured here.
 But it could also be Harry Potter, Spider-Man or a minion!

 Raven Halloween Pumpkins

 Channel Edgar Allan Poe with pumpkins based on “The Raven.”
 It’s a classic poem for Halloween, and these pumpkins put a new spin on the tradition.
 At the top is a large pumpkin painted with a raven stencil, while a pumpkin on the first step features its talons.
-The rest of the pumpkins match thanks a sophisticated black and white color scheme.
-You can create an easy pumpkin pattern or stencil with painters tape.
+The rest of the pumpkins match thanks to a sophisticated black-and-white color scheme.

 Harlequin Painted Pumpkins

 Contrasting designs and complementary colors can create quite the display this Halloween.
 For a harlequin look, try painting one pumpkin with polka dots, one with checks, another with stripes and the rest with one bold color, such as silver.
 Making a Halloween creation on your own is often the fun part.